Grants

 Grant Priorities

 The Foundation’s focus on improving the health and well-being of our community is broad.
-Targeted priorities in the area of health and well-being of our community include the following in the Pikes Peak Region (El Paso and Teller Counties):
+Targeted priorities in the area of health and well-being of our community include the categories listed below in the Pikes Peak Region (El Paso and Teller Counties).
+Note that Grant Priorities may change for the July 1, 2026-2027 fiscal year grant cycle—please check back frequently for potential updates.

 • Access to health and human service programs which promote the physical, emotional, mental and behavioral health of the underserved